dask/dask/docs/source/machine-learning.rst

 makes using distributed libraries like XGBoost or Tensorflow more comfortable for average users.

+In all cases you will have to install extra dependencies like scikit-learn_ to gain full advantage.
+These dependencies are listed at the beginning of each section and are both conda installable from conda-forge or pip installable.

 Dask can be helpful in the following ways:

 SKLearn: Model selection
 ------------------------

+*Extra Dependencies*: This depends on scikit-learn_ and dask-searchcv_.

 Dask can help to accelerate model selection and hyper parameter searches (GridSearchCV, RandomSearchCV) with dask-searchcv_.